How to Build Your First Capsule From Scratch

 - What will you switch out for next season?

-A capsule wardrobe should not change your sense of style or make you feel less fashionable in any way.
-Enjoy the ease of getting dressed faster, having an organized closet, and loving what you’re wearing each and every day.
+A perfect capsule wardrobe should not change your sense of personal style or make you feel less fashionable.
+Enjoy the ease of getting dressed faster, having an organized closet, and really loving what you’re wearing each and every day.

 Live a carefree life with less stuff weighing you down both physically and mentally.
 Make it your goal to conquer your closet and change what you don’t like about your current wardrobe situation.